heremaps/gluecodium/docs/internal/testing.md

 name rules), "<test-name>/output/<generator-name>" for reference files.
 If the "output" directory of some test case does not have a sub-directory for a particular generator, the test case is ignored for this generator, but there is no failure.

+Changes affecting generated code require updating existing "reference" files, even if no new "smoke" tests are created.
+This ensures "smoke" tests are passing, and also demonstrates the changes to "real" code to the reviewers of the change.

 Functional tests
 ----------------